zkotti/cosmos-tour/guide.md

 <br>Source [TheCrazyTourist](https://www.thecrazytourist.com/15-best-places-to-visit-in-angola/)

 <br>
-Angola , officially the Republic of Angola (Portuguese: República de Angola), is a country on the west coast of Southern Africa.
-It is the second-largest Lusophone (Portuguese-speaking) country in both total area and population (behind Brazil), and is the seventh-largest country in Africa.
-It is bordered by Namibia to the south, the DR Congo to the north, Zambia to the east, and the Atlantic Ocean to the west.
-Angola has an exclave province, the province of Cabinda, that borders the Republic of the Congo and the Democratic Republic of the Congo.
-The capital and most populated city is Luanda.
+Angola is a country on the west coast of Southern Africa, formally known as the Republic of Angola (Portuguese: Repblica de Angola).
+It is the seventh-largest country in Africa and the second-largest Lusophone (Portuguese-speaking) country in terms of both land and population (after Brazil).
+Namibia is to the south, the Democratic Republic of Congo to the north, Zambia to the east, and the Atlantic Ocean to the west.
+Angola has an exclave province, Cabinda, which shares borders with both the Republic of Congo and the Democratic Republic of Congo.
+Luanda is the country's capital and most populous city.
 <br>Source [wiki](https://en.wikipedia.org/wiki/Angola)

 ---